apolloraines/LoreTokens/README.md

 ## Why LoreTokens?

-- **Semantic compression** – symbolic glyphs (⟆, §, ↗, …) capture both the schema _and_ typical values, yielding 3–50× smaller payloads than JSON while staying lossless.
+- **Semantic compression** – compact LoreToken symbols encode schemas, behaviors, and typical values so models do not need the full JSON every time.
+In internal tests on prompts and configs, we see 3–10x smaller payloads than equivalent JSON, and in extreme, domain tuned cases, much higher semantic compression while keeping the same model behavior.
 - **LLM-native** – the formats are optimized for Claude, Grok, GPT, etc.; models learn the glyph vocabulary and can reason directly on-compression (no decoding step).
 - **Safety rails** – declared lengths, typed prefixes, and status codes make it easy to sanity-check arrays in streaming contexts.
 - **Field-proven** – used inside SAIQL, NovaMem, Loretoken-GPU, and Codex workflows to hit “616× faster than Postgres” retrieval speeds.